shrinerb/shrine/README.md

 ## Locations

 By default files will all be put in the same folder.
-If you want that each record has its own directory, you can use the `pretty_location` plugin:
+If you want that each attachment has its own directory, you can use the `pretty_location` plugin:

 ```rb
 Shrine.plugin :pretty_location